Where can I find my login credentials for TurboTax?

 * Critical: If you imported tax data and then made manual changes to it - for example, you added or changed a dollar amount or a date of purchase – the manually added or updated data will remain in your return and will not be automatically replaced when you import your amended tax package.
 To avoid data duplication, you will need to manually delete any of the documents that you made changes to before attempting to import again.
 Visit the support section of the TurboTax website to learn how to manually delete tax statements.

 - Community: The link to TurboTax Community is on their https://ttlc.intuit.com/ website.
-Use this feature to post questions to other TurboTax users and see answers previously received for similar questions.
+Use this feature to find help articles, post questions to other TurboTax users and see answers previously received for similar questions.

 - Support: The link to TurboTax Support is also on their https://ttlc.intuit.com/ website.
 Use this feature to browse topics like tax reform or how to check your refund status, as well as top FAQs.